 There are potential gift tax consequences when assets are transferred for less than full consideration.
-In 2023, the annual gift tax exclusion amount is \$17,000 per recipient.
+In 2025, the annual gift tax exclusion amount is \$19,000 per recipient.
 Therefore, you can give gifts up to the annual gift tax exclusion without having to file a gift tax return or dipping into your lifetime estate and gift tax exemption.
-Any gifts in excess of \$17,000 per recipient per year and not between spouses are subject to federal gift tax reporting requirements and may be subject to gift taxation (Unlimited transfers between spouses who are U.S. citizens are also excluded from federal gift taxation).
+Any gifts in excess of \$19,000 per recipient per year and not between spouses are subject to federal gift tax reporting requirements and may be subject to gift taxation.
+Transfers between spouses who are U.S. citizens are excluded from federal gift taxation.

-Other qualifying annual exclusion gifts and transfers between spouses (as discussed above), cumulative lifetime gifts of up to \$12,920,000 in 2023 will be subject to federal gift tax reporting, but no gift tax will be due.
-If you make gifts in excess of the available annual exclusion, then a federal gift tax return is required to be filed on or before April 15th of the year following the year of the gift (even if no tax is due).
+Other qualifying annual exclusion gifts and transfers between spouses (as discussed above), cumulative lifetime gifts of up to \$13,990,000 in 2025 will be subject to federal gift tax reporting, but no gift tax will be due.
+If you make gifts in excess of the annual exclusion available, then a federal gift tax return is required to be filed on or before April 15th of the year following the year of the gift (even if no tax is due).